oracle/graaljs/docs/user/JavaScriptCompatibility.md

 Graal JavaScript provides the following function objects in the global scope as specified by ECMAScript, representing the JavaScript core library:
 Array, ArrayBuffer, Boolean, DataView, Date, Error, Function, JSON, Map, Math, Number, Object, Promise, Proxy, Reflect, RegExp, Set, String, Symbol, TypedArray, WeakMap, WeakSet

-Some additional objects are available under flags:
+Some additional objects are available under flags (run `js --help` for the list of available flags):
 Atomics, Intl, SharedArrayBuffer, SIMD

 Several of these function objects and some of their members are only available when a certain version of the spec is selected for execution.